voschezang/coding-handbook/labour/project-requirements.md

 Typical requirements include time- and cost-bounds, and a *scope*.
 In theory, only two out of these three can be guaranteed.
 The scope can be defined in different levels:

-- **Input**-based.
+- **Input**-based or effort-based.
 This bears the least uncertainty, but the output itself may be unpredictable.
 - **Output**-based.
 This leaves some freedom on the implementation side.
 If risk materialize, either time or cost would have to be let go.
   - The bias on building something incentivizes over-engineering.
 - **Outcome**-based.
 This focusses on solving a (user-centric) problem, with minimal effort.
 It incentivizes building the right thing, rather than something.